Secondary Social Studies Education

 Spring Senior Year

-- TED 465, Student Teaching and Seminar (12hr; full time student teaching; no other courses should be taken with TED 465)
+- TED 465, Student Teaching (9hr, full time student teaching)

 It is strongly recommended that students take LIS120 to satisfy the technology competency portion of their state licensure portfolio.